sktime/sktime/README.rst

 Currently, sktime provides:

-* State-of-the-art algorithms for time series classification and regression, ported from the Java-based `tsml <https://github.com/uea-machine-learning/tsml/>`__ toolkit,
+* State-of-the-art algorithms for time series classification and regression, ported from the Java-based `tsml <https://github.com/uea-machine-learning/tsml/>`__ toolkit, as well as forecasting,
 * Transformers, including single-series transformations (e.g. detrending or deseasonalization) and series-as-features transformations (e.g. feature extractors, as well as tools to compose different transformers,
 * Pipelining, allowing to chain multiple transformers with a final estimator,
 * Tuning using grid-search CV
 * Ensembling, such as a fully customisable random forest for time-series classification and regression, as well as ensembling for multivariate problems,
-* Forecasting algorithms

 For a list of implemented methods, see our `estimator overview <https://github.com/alan-turing-institute/sktime/blob/master/ESTIMATOR_OVERVIEW.md>`_.